 The Likert Scale

-In this scale, respondents are provided with the “Strongly Agree/Disagree”, “Neutral”, and “Agree/Disagree” scales to choose according to the level of effort they put in to get their queries resolved.
+In this scale, respondents are provided with the “Strongly Agree/Disagree”, “Neutral”, and “Agree/Disagree” scales to answer the Likert scale questions by choosing the option according to the level of effort they put in to get their queries resolved.
 It can also be represented with different color codes like red color represents strongly disagree and green color represents strongly agree.
 The most common issue noted with Likert scales is the Error of Central Tendency.

 To solve all these common anomalies, CEB has incepted the 1-7 Scale, commonly known as CES 2.0 in the year 2013.